 The next time you eat a piece of chocolate, you may not have to feel so guilty about it.
-Despite its bad reputation for causing weight gain, a number of health benefits may be associated with this delicious treat.
+Despite its bad reputation for causing weight gain, there are a number of health benefits of chocolate you might not know!
+Let’s explore them along with some guilt-free pairings.

 Health Benefits of Chocolate